-Three types of Tanning Methods: Chromium Tanning, Vegetable Tanning, and Smoke Tanning.
+Four types of Tanning Methods: Chromium Tanning, Vegetable Tanning, and Smoke Tanning.
 February 13, 2020

 CHROMIUM TANNING: FASTEST METHOD OF TANNING

 A strong and solid pair of boots need a best quality and characteristics of leather.
-With the best quality leather that has been through a long tanning process, finally, we can form it into a part of boots.
+With the best quality leather that has been through a long tanning process, we can finally form it into a part of boots.

 Surely, how the leather tanning process is done, we can choose a type of leather tanning to process leather.
 To understand the leather that is so unique, discovering tanning methods is necessary.
-First, we will talk about one notable tanning process, chrome tanning
+First, we will talk about one notable tanning process, chrome tanning.

 Just like its name, chromium tanning using a chemical called Chromium(III) sulfate ([Cr(H2O)6]2(SO4)3) to process the leather.
 The ancient method of tanned leather was replaced by chromium (chrome) tanning in 1858, as tanneries looked for ways to expedite the process and save money.
 Currently, this process accounts for over 90% of the world’s leather.
 Chrome tanning was invented by the German technologist Friedrich Knapp and Hylten Cavalin from Sweden.
-However, it was an American chemist called Augustus Schultz who first patented the chrome tanning process.
+However, it was an American chemist called Augustus Schultz, who first patented the chrome tanning process.

 Chrome tanned leather is leather produced using a solution of chemicals, acids, and salts to dye the hide.
 Chrome tanning can be completed much quicker, typically in a matter of days.
-Because of these differences, chrome-tanned leather is almost always cheaper than vegetable-tanned leather.

 There are several characteristics of Chromium Leather :